-APPLIED PHYSICAL SCIENCE 37 1 Credit
+APPLIED PHYSICAL SCIENCE 37

 PREREQUISITES: Successful completion of two full-year science courses, including biology.
-At least one course must have been completed on a 7 level, or if not, include a teacher or science director recommendation.
+At least one course must have been completed on a 7 level, or if not, recommendation from a science teacher.

 COURSE DESCRIPTION: Applied Physical Science is offered as a third or fourth year science course involving the investigation and application of the physical sciences: chemistry, physics and Earth science.
 Project-based learning in collaboration with others will be emphasized.
 Each marking period, students will delve into and design solutions to authentic problems in the real world.
 Focus topics will emphasize the interdisciplinary nature of science and its role in innovation and solving local and global issues.
 The level 7 course will include additional readings and assessments at a higher level of academic rigor.